USS Davis (DD-937): 1980s

 Transiting the Strait of Hormuz on 19 October 1981, Davis entered the Persian Gulf for what would become "nearly constant underway time," punctuated by fuel stops and liberty at Bahrain and Jubayl, Saudi Arabia.
 At the former place, Rear Admiral Charles E. Gurney, III, Commander, MidEastFor, presented 57 members of Daviss complement with Navy Achievement Medals "for meritorious performance during the deployment," while at the latter, the ship hosted the commanding officer of the King Abdulaziz Naval Base and the Amir of Jubayl.
-Upon completion of the "surveillance and showing the flag tour" on 16 November, the destroyer headed west, made a high-speed passage of the Bab-el-Mandeb and Red Sea, then moored at Jiddah (23-25 November), hosting U.S. Ambassador to Saudi Arabia Richard W. Murphy, as well as 200 Royal Saudi Navy students during that visit (24 November).
+Upon completion of the "surveillance and showing the flag tour" on 16 November, the destroyer headed west, made a high-speed passage of the Bab-el-Mandeb and Red Sea, then moored at Jiddah (23–25 November), hosting U.S. Ambassador to Saudi Arabia Richard W. Murphy, as well as 200 Royal Saudi Navy students during that visit (24 November).

 Departing Jiddah on 26 November 1981, the ship transited the Suez Canal the following day.
-Encountering heavy seas upon entering the Mediterranean, she then carried out exercises off the coast of Libya, transited the Strait of Messina, and visited Marseilles, France (2-5 December).
-After a transit of the Strait of Gibraltar, Davis visited Rota for turnover procedures (9-11 December), then sailed for home with ComDesRon 20 embarked.
+Encountering heavy seas upon entering the Mediterranean, she then carried out exercises off the coast of Libya, transited the Strait of Messina, and visited Marseille, France (2–5 December).
+After a transit of the Strait of Gibraltar, Davis visited Rota for turnover procedures (9–11 December), then sailed for home with ComDesRon 20 embarked.
 She reached Charleston four days before Christmas, to begin the first of three shifts of leave for her people upon arrival and ending the year in "normal inport routine."

 Following her post-deployment stand-down, and sea trials off Charleston, Davis departed her home port on 25 January 1982 for operations in the Caribbean and gunfire support exercises off Vieques.
-After visiting San Juan (1-5 February), she proceeded thence for a port call upon Port Everglades (7-11 February), where she embarked a group of sons of her officers and men for the cruise back to Charleston, where she arrived on 13 February.
-Following an InSurv inspection (1-3 March) and sea trials in the operating areas off her home port, Davis got underway on 8 April to participate in ReadEx 2-82 and Ocean Venture 82, rendezvousing with elements of Amphibious Group 2 off the North Carolina coast, proceeding thence to screen those ships and provide gunfire support support for the landings at Vieques, earning a score of 86.4 in the latter role and destroying two target sleeves during another phase of the evolutions.
-Punctuating her participation in the exercises by a visit to Charlotte Amalie (16-19 April) and two to Roosevelt Roads for fuel (24-25 April and 6-8 May), Davis returned home on 12 May.
+After visiting San Juan (1–5 February), she proceeded thence for a port call upon Port Everglades (7–11 February), where she embarked a group of sons of her officers and men for the cruise back to Charleston, where she arrived on 13 February.
+Following an InSurv inspection (1–3 March) and sea trials in the operating areas off her home port, Davis got underway on 8 April to participate in ReadEx 2-82 and Ocean Venture 82, rendezvousing with elements of Amphibious Group 2 off the North Carolina coast, proceeding thence to screen those ships and provide gunfire support support for the landings at Vieques, earning a score of 86.4 in the latter role and destroying two target sleeves during another phase of the evolutions.
+Punctuating her participation in the exercises by a visit to Charlotte Amalie (16–19 April) and two to Roosevelt Roads for fuel (24–25 April and 6–8 May), Davis returned home on 12 May.